Claudia Hart: Works

 Hart's work applies a feminist perspective to a discussion of digital technology and a critique of the media.
 Much of her work attempts to introduce women into a male-dominated technological culture and condemn the violent impulses of a masculine digital production environment.
 In her artist statement, Hart says: "By creating virtual images that are sensual but not pornographic within mechanized, clockwork depictions of the natural, I try to subvert earlier dichotomies of woman and nature pitted against a civilized, "scientific" and masculine world of technology.
 In my own way, I am staging a romantic rebellion against technocratic and bureaucratic culture."
+Her practice is noted for alternatives to conventionally sexualized computer animation women.

 Welcome to Alice's Giftshop!
 (2014)

 In 2014, Hart held her third solo exhibition at bitforms gallery in Chelsea, New York.
 The works shown were inspired by Lewis Carroll's 1865 Alice in Wonderland and apply the metaphors in the text to explore the increasing mediation of contemporary life through digital platforms and technology.
 "I started working in a kind of hyper-feminine way," said Hart.
 "I was dealing with ideas of beauty in the context of first-person shooter games that were fast and violent and pornographic.
 In resistance, I started making slow sensual work, focusing on the female body."
 At the core of this work are issues of representation, as Hart questions what might be considered "natural", and the role of the computer in shifting values about identity and the real.